Macspiration 102

 Review

+Would you like to have your USB peripherals, especially shared printers, located away from different users’ computers?
 If so, you should check out this accessory from Gefen, Inc., that allows up to four printers and other USB devices to be located away from your computers.

 Take Control of Upgrading to Leopard: Early-Bird Edition

-Leopard is coming… are you ready?
+Leopard is here… are you ready?
 I know, you’ve been through this before, you’re a power user, know all the tricks that go along with upgrading to Apple’s newest OS… Or you could be a brand new user or ex-Window’s user who’s not really sure what to expect.
 Well, the crew at TidBits has taken a bite of the process of upgrading and it presents itself in Joe Kissel’s latest endeavor, Take Control of Upgrading to Leopard: Early Bird Edition.

 40 Digital Photo Retouching Techniques